 photo credit: Viviana Catros

-Eligible projects should be concerned with built, physical or strategic interventions aimed at overcoming barriers and can take the form of a concrete project or be of a political nature.
-Research work conducted as part of such projects should have a transformative artistic or creative aspect, i.e. be more than merely documentary in nature.
+Research work conducted as part of such projects should have a transformative artistic or creative aspect, i.e. be more than merely documentary.
 These transformation processes can be presented in the form of models, designs, media installations, animations, photographic works or other similar formats.
 Applicants should specify the medium they intend to use as part of their project in the application.

-Reflecting the spirit of collaboration between the politician Marianne Birthler and GRAFT architecture office, the fellowship is aimed particularly at applicants who address not only the topic of overcoming walls and boundaries but also its means of implementation from an interdisciplinary perspective.
+Reflecting the spirit of collaboration between the politician Marianne Birthler and GRAFT architecture office, the grant is aimed particularly at applicants who address not only the topic outlined above but also its means of implementation from an interdisciplinary perspective.
 Especially welcome are collaborative projects that consider their topic in a broader socio-political context and bring together different approaches, backgrounds and strategies to leverage their full potential.
 Preference will be given to projects that are themselves climate-conscious in their approach, use of materials and means of mobility.

-The work that the fellowship will fund must be completed by October 2019.
-The results will be presented in November 2019.
+The work that the grant will fund must be completed by December 2020.
+The results will be presented in January 2021.

 Eligible applicants are

 Group applications are permissible providing all members of the group meet the conditions for participation.
-The fellowship funding of 3000 € is independent of the number of participants.
+The grant funding of 3000 € is independent of the number of participants.

 All submitted documents must bear the names of the applicants.